 How to Do an Energy Audit of Your Home

-Although handling an energy audit by yourself might not be as thorough as choosing a professional, it’ll give you a broad sense of how energy efficient your home is.
-If you don’t find any flaws during the DIY test, then you probably don’t need to call in a professional.
+Although performing an energy audit independently will not be as comprehensive as choosing a professional, it’ll offer a broad sense of how energy efficient your home is.
+If you don’t find any issues during the DIY test, then you potentially don’t need to call in a professional.
 Use this step-by-step checklist:

-- Review your HVAC system.
-Broken ducts can lose up to 20% of conditioned air, contributing to more expensive energy bills and greater wear and tear on HVAC equipment.
-If you notice leaks, use duct tape to close them.
+- Examine your HVAC system.
+Damaged ducts can lose up to 20% of conditioned air, contributing to higher energy bills and increased wear and tear on HVAC equipment.
+If you notice leaks, use duct tape to eliminate them.
 If your HVAC equipment is old and inefficient, upgrading to a new system can save you a significant amount on your energy bills.
-In some cases, it might be better to call a reputable HVAC company to inspect your system.
+In some cases, it might be better to contact a reputable HVAC company to inspect your system.

 - Watch for signs of air leaks.
-Air leaks on average can increase the energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there could be a draft, including along the edge of flooring and near baseboards and electrical outlets.
-Outside, you can inspect for air leaks in the home’s foundation, siding and mortar.
+Air leaks on average can increase monthly energy bills by 10 to 20%.
+Inside, look for air leaks in areas where there is a draft, including along the edge of flooring and near baseboards and electrical outlets.
+Outside, you can look for air leaks around the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 - Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

-- Check the ventilation.
-Check that all of your kitchen and bathroom exhaust fans are spinning properly, and check for evidence of rot or moisture.
+- Check ventilation.
+Make sure that all of your kitchen and bathroom exhaust fans are working properly, and look for evidence of rot or moisture.

 Contact Home Comfort Heating & Air for a Professional Energy Audit

-If you want professional help figuring out how energy efficient your heating and cooling equipment is, contact the HVAC experts at Home Comfort Heating & Air today.
-We’ve proudly served the residents of with quality home services for many years.
-Contact us today to schedule an appointment.
+If you would like professional help figuring out how energy efficient your heating and cooling equipment is, call the HVAC experts at Home Comfort Heating & Air today.
+We’ve proudly served the residents of Elk River with quality home services for years.
+Contact us today to set up an appointment.